microsoft/CSS-Exchange/docs/Security/Extended-Protection.md

 ![Text Description automatically generated](attachments/9a4e6863e860e064d2831d7d714c95ce.png)

+#### **Scenario 2**: Using Retention Policies for automated archiving of mailboxes

+If you are using a _Retention Policy_ containing _Retention Tags_ which perform _Move to Archive_ actions, you should use the script as follows:

+.\\ExchangeExtendedProtectionManagement.ps1 -RestrictType EWSBackend -IPRangeFilePath "IPList.txt"

+Executing the script this way, configures extended protection on all vdirs like scenario 1 barring Exchange Back End/EWS vdir, where it sets the Extended Protection setting to OFF.
+The Extended Protection setting is required to be turned OFF to ensure automated archiving works without any hinderance.

+As turning OFF Extended Protection settings in Backend EWS vdir is not recommended, this command mitigates the risk by limiting the incoming connections to Backend EWS vdir.
+The script does this by installing an IIS module called **IP Address and Domain Restriction** and adding allow rules for IP addresses of Exchange Servers.
+It then adds a deny rule for any incoming connections which is not present in the list.

+While using this command customers must provide the list of IPv4 addresses (and IPv6 if used) of all Exchange Servers in the organization.

+This list of addresses should be provided in a TXT file in this way:

+10.68.12.48

+2001:4898:5808:14:3938:7838:67ab:cdfb

+10.128.4.204

+10.231.234.140/20

+File should contain only IP addresses or IP subnets of Exchange servers separated by newline character.
+For customers who have more than 100 servers, it is recommended to use IP subnets instead of IP addresses, so that the list is short and efficient.

+To help get all the IP addresses of all Exchange Servers in the organization, customers can use the following command.

+.\\ExchangeExtendedProtectionManagement.ps1 -FindExchangeServerIPAddresses

+The above command will generate a file IPList.txt in the directory where script is stored.

+**Important Note:** Customers with many Exchange Servers are expected to modify this list and use IP subnets to reduce the number of allow rules to be added.

+#### Scenario 3: Using Modern Hybrid Configuration or Hybrid Agent

+In case you have Modern Hybrid configuration, you need to skip Exchange servers published using the Hybrid Agent.
+This can be done by using the _SkipExchangeServerNames_ parameter:

+.\\ExchangeExtendedProtectionManagement.ps1 -SkipExchangeServerNames HybridServer1, HybridServer2

+Or

+.\\ExchangeExtendedProtectionManagement.ps1 -RestrictType EWSBackend -IPRangeFilePath "IPList.txt" -SkipExchangeServerNames HybridServer1, HybridServer2

 #### Troubleshooting warnings and errors during script execution

 1. **Script gives a cursory warning of known issues before enabling Extended Protection**